 Comparing issuers' practices from year to year, we can clearly see that progress remains slow.
 Women remain under-represented among boards and executives of Canadian public companies relative to their proportion of the population, the number of women graduating from university and other metrics.
 In addition, Canada is still lagging behind many other advanced economies, falling from 6th place (in 2009) to 15th (in 2015) out of 23 industrialized economies in terms of gender diversity on corporate boards, according to a report from the Canadian Board Diversity Council.
-And much of the blame is alleged to lie at the feet of Canadian companies can expect to face increased pressure to do more than pay lip service to the importance of diversity within their organizations.
+And much of the blame is alleged to lie at the feet of

-05 Gender Diversity: It's Time to Get on Board
+Gender Diversity: It's Time to Get on Board